msazurestackworkloads/azurestack-gallery/diagnosis/README.md

  - azure-vnet log and azure-vnet-telemetry log
  - ETW events for docker
  - ETW events for Hyper-V
- - ETW events for some
+ - ETW events for some system events

 ## Required Parameters